zowe/docs-site/docs/user-guide/install-nodejs-zos.md

     ```
     export PATH=<installation_directory>/bin/:$PATH
     ```
-1. Run the node and npm commands from the command line.
+1. Run the following command from the command line to verify the installation.
+    ```
+    node --version
+    ```

+    If Node.js is installed, the version of Node.js is displayed.
 1. After you install Node.js, set the *NODE_HOME* environment variable to the directory where Node.js is installed.
 For example, `NODE_HOME=/proj/mvd/node/installs/node-v6.14.4-os390-s390x`.

 To troubleshoot or read more information, see the [documentation for IBM SDK for Node.js - z/OS](https://developer.ibm.com/node/sdk/ztp/#documentation-ztp).